Chapter 8 Poets without Borders

 And there is more dust than air

-Camels, the color of sand, disappear from sight
+Camels, the color of sand, disappear

 Then reappear